 The arts embody some of the highest aspirations of the human spirit.
-The St. Joseph’s College Art Department introduces students to the depth of this form of human expression.
-Studio art courses guide students in discovering their creative potential through the creation of works that address technical proficiency, conceptual exploration and self-expression.
+St. Joseph’s University's Art Department introduces students to the depth of this form of human expression.
+Studio art courses guide students in discovering their creative potential, through the creation of works that address technical proficiency, conceptual exploration and self-expression.

-Thirty credits consisting of 5 art history/theory courses and 5 studio art courses.
-15 credits must be at the 100 level.
-The college does not offer New York State Certification in Art, but the 30 credits of art courses taken by students in the art concentration program meet NYS requirements and qualifies the student to register for the Art Certification Exam.
+Thirty credits consisting of five art history/theory courses and five studio art courses.
+Fifteen credits must be at the 100 level.
+The University does not offer New York State Certification in art, but the 30 credits of art courses taken by students in the art concentration program meet state requirements and qualify the student to register for the Art Certification Exam.